 ➡️ Buy Orange Cranberry Marmalade from Stonewall Kitchen

-As side dish Of course, the little rodents deserve a tasty Lamb's lettuce , garnished with rocket, tomatoes and pine nuts.
-Finally, connoisseurs can add a splash Roasted Garlic Oil from Stonewall Kitchen on the salad.
-And since fruity citrus notes As mentioned above, they go particularly well with the meat of rabbit & co.
-We recommend seasoning with Lemon Dijon Vinaigrette from Stonewall Kitchen with a sour and spicy mixture of lemon juice , white wine vinegar and Dijon mustard .
+As Supplement Of course, a tasty Lamb's lettuce , garnished with arugula, tomatoes and pine nuts.
+Finally, connoisseurs can add a splash of Roasted Garlic Oil from Stonewall Kitchen on the salad.
+And since fruity Citrus notes As mentioned, they are particularly good with the meat of rabbit & co.
+We recommend seasoning with Lemon Dijon Vinaigrette from Stonewall Kitchen with a sour and spicy blend of lemon juice , white wine vinegar and Dijon mustard .

 ➡️ Buy Roasted Garlic Oil from Stonewall Kitchen